Three97/20190427/readme.md

 ## To Run Locally

-Open `Fms.Jpf.Submission.sln` in Visual Studio 2017/9 and Run using IIS Express.
+On Windows, open `Fms.Jpf.Submission.sln` in Visual Studio 2017/9 and Run using IIS Express.
 It will be running at http://localhost:51836/api/locations.
 If you go this route, the only other change to make is to include your secret key for the [Dark Sky][DarkSky] API.
 See section [File Changes](#Angular-File-Changes).

-Alternatively, you can navigate to the root directory of the API project on the command line, and run `dotnet run`.
+Alternatively, (or on Mac/Linux) you can navigate to the root directory of the API project on the command line, and run `dotnet run`.
 This will require one more change in the Angular file `location.service.ts`.
-Line 10 will need to be updated to `http://localhost:5000/api/locations`.
+Line 10 will need to be updated to `https://localhost:5001/api/locations`.

 Navigate to `Fms.Jpf.Submission.UI/weather-history` and `npm install` to get all the client-side dependencies installed.
 Then run the Angular app by executing `ng serve` in the `weather-history` directory.